About our company

 Roz Morris - Broadcaster and Media Trainer & Managing Director of TV News London

-Roz has many years experience as a broadcaster and media trainer.
+Roz has many years’ experience as a broadcaster and media trainer.
 She co-founded TV News London in 1992 and is an accredited trainer for the Independent Television Association.
 She has been a news reporter, newsreader and programme presenter for BBC TV, ITN, Thames TV, and Tyne Tees TV, where she was the first woman in the North East of England to be the regular presenter of the weekly political and business programme.
 She also worked as a correspondent for BBC Scotland, based in Edinburgh, and for RTE (Irish national radio and TV) as a London Correspondent.
-She has been a reporter and presenter for LBC/IRN and BBC Radio News, a feature writer for the Evening Standard and a staff reporter and feature writer for The Observer and The Guardian, where she was the youngest reporter on both papers
+She has been a reporter and presenter for LBC/IRN and BBC Radio News, a feature writer for the Evening Standard and a staff reporter and feature writer for The Observer and The Guardian, where she was the youngest reporter on both papers.
+As well as being a leading media trainer, she is currently a blogger for TV News London and the Huffington Post UK on media matters.

-Malcolm Douglas, the former Deputy Editor and Head of News at ITV Breakfast (GMTV), is a Director of the company and a broadcast news consultant.
-With his many years experience of running national and regional TV newsrooms including GMTV, TV-am, Thames News and Tyne Tees, Malcolm’s expertise is unusually broad, covering hard news, politics, consumer, lifestyle and showbiz.
+Malcolm Douglas was until recently Senior Editor and Producer at ITV’s breakfast show Good Morning Britain.
+He is currently involved in the programme’s production on a consultancy basis.
+He is a Director of TV News London and a broadcast news consultant.
+He is the former Deputy Editor and Head of News at ITV Breakfast (GMTV).
+He started his career working with national and regional newspapers before moving into TV news.
+With his many years' experience of running national and regional TV newsrooms including GMTV, TV-am, Thames News and Tyne Tees TV, Malcolm’s expertise is unusually broad, covering hard news, politics, consumer, lifestyle and showbiz.
 He advises major companies, global charities and PR organisations how to get the best coverage on television and radio and how best to respond to the media in times of crisis.

 Kati Whitaker - Award Winning Broadcaster & Trainer